apify/actor-whitepaper/README.md

 ### Input

-Each actor accepts an input JSON object, which tells it what it should do.
+Each actor accepts an **input object**, which tells it what it should do.
-The properties and values of the input object have a similar role as command-line arguments when running a program in a UNIX-like operating system.
+The object is passed in JSON format, and its properties have a similar role as command-line arguments when running a program in a UNIX-like operating system.

 For example, an input object for an actor `bob/screenshot-taker` can look like this: